Georgian Legion (Ukraine)

-The unit is commanded by Mamuka Mamulashvili, a veteran Georgian officer.
+The unit was commanded by Mamuka Mamulashvili, a veteran Georgian officer.

 The Georgian Legion was noted as being particularly good at recruiting Americans by Kacper Rekawek, an expert on foreign fighters in Ukraine; before the formation of the International Legion of Ukraine in 2022, most pro-Ukrainian foreign fighters served in the Georgian Legion.

+As of June 2023, volunteers from 33 nationalities have joined the unit.

 History

 Background

-The Georgian Legion was founded by Mamuka Mamulashvili a veteran of the Abkhaz–Georgian conflict, First Chechen War, and the Russo-Georgian War.
+The Georgian Legion was founded by Mamuka Mamulashvili, a veteran of the Abkhaz–Georgian conflict, First Chechen War, and the Russo-Georgian War.
 He later commented “The idea of creating the legion was to gather people of different nationalities to serve together to stand against Russian aggression, and we did it.”
 Georgian volunteers frequently cited Ukraine and Georgia's common cause against Russia and insisted that fighting against the Russian aggression in Ukraine was also a patriotic act that served Georgia's interests.

 Founding

 The Georgian Legion was formed sometime in 2014 after the start of the war in the Donbas with initially only 6 Georgian members and had grown to about 20 members by the end of that year.
 In mid December 2014 the group was visited by Giorgi Baramidze, the then Georgian minister for European integration.
 In January 2015, the unit suffered its first casualty, Tamaz Sukhiashvili, a veteran of the Georgian Army.
 Involvement of individual Georgians on the Ukrainian side was, to a degree, encouraged by the then-Ukraine-based former President of Georgia Mikheil Saakashvili and his associates from Georgia's United National Movement party.

 On 5 February, the Georgians' service was appreciated by the head of the Ukrainian Orthodox Church – Kiev Patriarchate, Patriarch Filaret, by awarding 29 Georgian fighters a medal for their "love and sacrifice for Ukraine."

 After the Minsk II agreement of February 11, the future of the unit was briefly uncertain.
 In October the Ukrainian parliament passed a law allowing foreign nationals and stateless persons to be hired by the Ukrainian army on contract and the bill was signed into law on November 5.